-This award recognises the significant role of Aboriginal and Islander Education Officers in supporting school staff to develop culturally inclusive teaching and learning programs for Aboriginal students.
+This award recognises the significant role of Aboriginal and Islander Education Officers.

 The WA Aboriginal and Islander Education Officer of the Year receives $25 000 (50% for professional development and 50% cash) and three finalists each receive $2500.
 See terms and conditions for more information.

 Nominations must address each of the three selection criteria: